How To Get A Startup Business Loan With Bad Credit

 Option 3: Pursue other form of finance

-There are lots of ways to get capital for a startup without going through a lender first – though they might not be suitable (or even possible) for your business idea.
+There are lots of ways to get capital for a startup without going through a lender first.
 Here’s our guide to the different forms of getting capital from entities like angel investors or crowdfunding platforms.

 Option 4: Use a guarantor